 Let’s take a look at the biological limitation that your GSD puppy has in each stage of his development.

 - When your puppy is just barely a few weeks, he can hold pups and pee every 30 minutes.

 - At age 8 to 16 weeks, your puppy can hold pups and pee for approximately 2 hours.

 - When your puppy is 16 weeks, he will be able to hold pups and pee for at least 4 hours.

 - 6 months old age GSD puppy can hold up to 4 hours.

 - and a full-grown German Shepherd may hold for some 8 hours.

-As you can see from the list above, in each stage, your GSD will have different biological limitation.
+As you can see from the list above, in each stage, your GSD will have different biological limitations.
 When your 8 weeks puppy pup and pee every 2 hours, that does not mean your puppy fails.